opentaps/open-climate-investing/book/Introduction.md

   * New asset classes such as carbon offsets
   * Legal and regulatory considerations, including ERISA Fiduciary responsibility rules
   * Using the latest technologies such as DeFI, blockchains, and open source software
-  * Engaging with your plans, beneficiaries, and investees
+  * Engaging with your plans, beneficiaries, and investee companies

 Climate change is happening because we're all living and working in our own little silos.
 The only way to fix is to work together.

 Ultimately we will live in the world that we worked to create, so let's get started and work to make it better.

+_"If you only do what you can do, you will never be more than you are now." ― Master Oogway_